-(c) Long Term Incentive Plan
+Long-Term Incentive Plan (c)

 50% of the awards will vest three years after grant and 50% of the awards will vest four years after grant, subject to participants satisfying employment service conditions and performance hurdles.
-In accordance with AASB 2 Share-based Payments, the year of employment in which participants become eligible for the LTI, the year preceding the grant, is included in the vesting period over which the fair value of the performance rights is amortised.
-Consequently, 50% of the fair value of the performance rights is amortised over four years and 50% of the award is amortised over five years.
+In accordance with AASB 2 Share-based Payments, the year of employment in which participants become eligible for the LTI, the year preceding the grant, is included in the vesting period over which the fair value of the performance rights is expensed.
+Consequently, 50% of these fair value of the performance rights is expensed over four years and 50% of the award is expensed over five years.